Mr & Mrs Smith

 Mr Smith has Mrs Smith in a headlock

-Here’s a strange thing – a screwball comedy by Alfred Hitchcock.
-Mr and Mrs Smith is the only one he made, and it’s not very good.
-A “comedy of remarriage”, it’s not a thousand miles away in plot from The Philadelphia Story, about a husband and wife discovering that a legal technicality means their three-year marriage is void.
+Here’s a strange thing – a screwball comedy by master of suspense Alfred Hitchcock.
+Mr and Mrs Smith is the only one he made and, sad to report, it’s not very good.
+A “comedy of remarriage”, its plot isn’t a thousand miles away from the one that floated The Philadelphia Story to glory, about a husband and wife discovering that a legal technicality means their three-year marriage is void.
 If they want to be husband and wife for real, they’ll have to “remarry”.
-But, now they’ve got the chance, will they?
-As a bit of a preamble to all this, some vital character furniture is put in place in an opening scene telling us in broad strokes that David (Robert Montgomery) and Ann (Carole Lombard) … Read more
+But, now that they have the chance to reconsider, will they (re)take the plunge?
+As a bit of a preamble to all this, some vital character furniture is put in place … Read more

 Arsène Lupin